 Comprising 624 beds, the Student Accommodation Project will improve access to high quality accommodation for students on campus and is the second largest project and a major centrepiece of the University’s ambitious $5 billion plan to transform its Melbourne Campus in Bundoora into a University City of the Future.

-Designed by JCB Architects with construction by Multiplex, the Student Accommodation Project will deliver two new buildings that will utilise mass engineered timber construction - the largest project of its kind in Victoria.
-The accommodation will be centrally located within the core campus on College Drive, near the existing residences of Glenn College and the Indoor Sports Centre.
+Designed by JCB Architects with construction by Multiplex, the Student Accommodation Project included two new buildings that utilise mass engineered timber construction - the largest project of its kind in Victoria.
+The accommodation is centrally located within the core campus on College Drive, near the existing residences of Glenn College and the Indoor Sports Centre.

 Key features and benefits

 - 624 beds across two buildings comprising single, four, five and six bed apartments, with landscaping that joins the two buildings together.

 - 13 purpose-built rooms with accessible features for residents with additional mobility or sensory needs.

 - Common areas with shared amenities for residents to meet and socialise

 - Harnessing new construction technology, the building design incorporates innovative, sustainable and environmental features.